977 Community Health jobs in the United Kingdom

 Qualifications:

-• Minimum of 3 years of experience in community outreach, social services, or a related role.
+• Proven experience in community outreach, social work, public health, or a related field.

-• A strong passion for social justice and community empowerment.
+• A genuine passion for mental health advocacy and community well-being.

 This advertiser has chosen not to accept applicants from your region.